 Let me elaborate with an example: Let us assume you vow to sit still for sixty minutes every day for the next forty days.
 You decide to sit still like a rock in the same posture for those sixty minutes no matter what.
 For that one hour, with great will power and determination, you are going to build your concentration with great mindfulness.
 You are going to make every attempt to remember that during the hour of your practice, each time your mind wanders off, you will gently bring it back to your object of focus.

 A certain degree of determination is required to do the aforesaid.
 As you progress with resolve, you will find your conditioned mind becoming feeble.
 You will experience an inexplicable inner strength.
-Such new-found strength will enable you to reach Sahaja, an emergent natural state of bliss ultimately.
+Such new-found strength will enable you to reach sahaja, an emergent natural state of bliss, ultimately.

-During your period of Sankalpa, if you miss your practice even once, that is a hundred percent breach of practice and requires restarting.
+During your period of sankalpa, if you miss your practice even once, that is a hundred percent breach of practice and requires restarting.
 As part of the practice, you can resolve to do anything else.
 Sitting still is merely one example.

-I have devoted twenty years of my life in doing various practices around mantra yoga, the way of the sacred sounds.
+I have devoted twenty years of my life to doing various practices around mantra yoga, the way of the sacred sounds.
 In the science of mantras, an area of my specialization, puraścaraṇa, the esoteric practice of bringing a mantra to life, is primarily based around the practice of resolve.

-A journey of a thousand miles starts with a single step; unless of course, you are taking the chartered flight.
-Remember though, in the dense forest of desires, in the deep ocean of proclivities of the conditioned soul, in the endless and baseless sky of expectations, no plane can land.
+A journey of a thousand miles starts with a single step; unless of course, you are taking a chartered flight.
+Remember though, in the dense forest of desires, in the deep ocean of the proclivities of the conditioned soul, in the endless and baseless sky of expectations, no plane can land.